luzhangao/Covid19-predict-exponential/README.md

 # Covid19_Predict_Exponential

 Using differential evolution to fit the curve with different metrics.
-The data is from the supervisor.
+The data is from WHO.